Moller M200G Volantor

 The M200G Neuera is a prototype of a flying saucer-style hovercraft, designed by aeronautics engineer Paul Moller.
 The vehicle is envisioned as a precursor to the Moller M400 Skycar.
 The M200G Volantor uses a system of eight computer-controlled fans to hover up to 10 ft above the ground.
 Volantor is a term coined by Moller meaning "a vertical takeoff and landing aircraft."
+Moller International is apparently inactive as of 2020.

 Design

 The M200 is a design for a VTOL personal air vehicle, a class of vehicle described by Moller as a "volantor".

 The M200G Neuera is a circular craft with seats in the middle for two passengers and a control panel.
 The vehicle is 3 ft tall and 10 ft in diameter.
 Eight Wankel rotary engines power eight enclosed fans.
 The fans allow for vertical take-off and landing and, once the vehicle is aloft, rely upon the ground effect to create a cushion of air that the vehicle sits upon while flying.
 The eight separate engines exist for redundancy, allowing the craft to continue flying if one engine goes out.
 If two engines go out, the craft will make a "survivable hard landing".
 The engines can be powered with gasoline, diesel or ethanol fuels.
+In 2023 was announced an electric and hybrid version would be possible.

 The computer system monitors stability and the vehicle has only two controls, one for speed and direction and the other for altitude.
 The computer system also prevents the machine from flying higher than 10 ft above the ground.
 Per Federal Aviation Administration regulations, any vehicle which flies above 10 feet is regulated as an aircraft.
 The M200G Neuera is expected to be capable of travel over any terrain at speeds up to 50 mph.

 Moller intends to design smaller aircraft to conform with the FAA Light-sport aircraft category, among them a 200LS and 100LS.